Halos and undecidability of tensor stable positive maps: The hyperreals

 \begin{definition}[Ultrafilter] An \emph{ultrafilter} $\mc{F}$ on $\N$ is a set of subsets of $\N$ with the following properties: \begin{enumerate} \item It is closed under taking supersets: if $X\in \mc{F}$ and $X\subseteq Y \subseteq \N$, then $Y \in \mc{F}$. \item It is closed under intersections: if $X,Y\in \mc{F}$, then $X\cap Y \in \mc{F}$. \item $\N\in \mc{F}$ and $\emptyset \notin \mc{F}$. \item For every subset $X \in \N$, exactly one of $X$ and $\N \setminus X$ is in $\mc{F}$. \end{enumerate} \end{definition}

-An ultrafilter is called \emph{nonprincipal} (or `free') if it contains no finite subset of $\N$, and therefore all cofinite subsets of $\N$.
+An ultrafilter is called \emph{nonprincipal} (or `free') if it contains no finite subset of $\N$, and therefore all cofinite subsets of $\N$ (see \cref{ex:ultrafilter} for an example of a principal and nonprincipal ultrafilter).
 This type of ultrafilter will be used to construct the equivalence relation.
 It can be proven that every infinite set has a nonprincipal ultrafilter on it.

 Given a nonprincipal ultrafilter $\mc{F}$ on $\N$, the equivalence relation $\sim$ on $\R^\N$ is defined as follows:

 In words, this relation says that two sequences are equivalent if they are the same on a large set of indices obeying some nice conditions.
 The equivalence class $[r]$ of a sequence $r\in \R^\N$ is given by